 It’s True: Probate is Financially Costly in Tennessee

 Anything that is filed in court requires the payment of court fees.
 In Middle Tennessee, the court costs for probate can be as much as $500.
 But these are not the only costs of probate court.
-You will accrue Clarksville estate planning attorney fees and, likely, accountant charges as well.
+You will accrue estate planning lawyers fees and, likely, accountant charges as well.
 Depending on the complexity of your estate, these attorney and accountant fees can stretch to many thousand dollars.
 Complex estates, contested probates, and will contests demand more of your probate lawyer’s time in developing, arguing, and negotiating on your behalf.
 So the more complex the estate, the longer probate process lasts, and the overall cost continues to increase.

 A positive aspect of these fees is that probate costs are usually paid by the decedent’s estate, not by the beneficiaries’ personal funds.
 As such, beneficiaries do not have to fork out money from their own pockets to fund the probate process.
 However, the money indirectly still comes from the beneficiaries since the probate fees reduce the overall value of the estate.

 Cash: You Don’t Want Your Loved Ones to Go Without It

 You want what’s best for your beneficiaries, and that means getting their inheritance to them as soon as possible.
 If you avoid probate, your beneficiaries oftentimes receive cash in hand almost immediately.
 However, if your assets go through the probate process, then beneficiaries will not be able to touch that money until the process is complete and the assets have been distributed.
 This process can take months or years, depending on the complexity of the estate.

 Even though probate costs are paid by the estate, it is important to make sure your family has cash on hand because they may incur funeral and burial expenses as well as miscellaneous expenses, such as utility bills and mortgage payments.

 The Judge: They May Have to Approve Certain Actions